 - Make new friends and develop a network of people who can help you do well in your studies, connect to career-related opportunities and find work after you graduate.

 - Expand and develop your interests and skills, e.g. rock climbing, singing in a choir or playing bridge.

 - Develop employability and personal management skills that aren’t taught in the classroom but are essential for building and maintaining a well-balanced lifestyle and successful career.

-In these videos, consider how Brittany, Dan, and Joel are shaping their post-secondary experiences to include so much more than classroom learning:
+In these videos, consider how Brittany, Dan, Joel, and Jordan are shaping their post-secondary experiences to include so much more than classroom learning: